A Bayesian approach to learning mixtures of nonparametric components: Acknowledgments

 \section{Acknowledgments}

-We thank David E. Jones for providing the raw observations of FK Aqr and FL Aqr obtained with the XMM-Newton Observatory, which are analyzed in Section~\ref{section:disentagle_astro_sources}.
-We are also grateful to Sida Chen for sharing the lODBA dataset analyzed in Section~\ref{section: oceanic_shark}.
-In addition, early discussions with Yang Chen helped shape the direction of this work, and we greatly appreciate her many helpful suggestions on the application section.
+We are grateful to \hidetext{Yang Chen} for valuable discussions and helpful suggestions on the domain applications which helped to motivate this work.
+We thank David E. Jones for providing the raw observations of FK Aqr and FL Aqr obtained with the XMM-Newton Observatory, an European Space Agency (ESA) science mission with instruments and contributions directly funded by ESA Member States and NASA; these data are analyzed in Section~\ref{section:disentagle_astro_sources}.
+We thank Sida Chen for sharing the lODBA dataset analyzed in Section~\ref{section: oceanic_shark}. \end{spacing}